-- A master's degree in specialty area and provides nurse-midwifery management of women's health care, focusing particularly on pregnancy, childbirth, postpartum, are of the newborn, family planning and gynecological needs of women - RHC has written policy that specifies what services a certified nurse midwife may render to RHC beneficiaries - Is under a physician's general (or direct, if required by state law) medical supervision - Provides services that a certified nurse midwife is legally permitted to provide by state law - If rendering services, is employed by or receives compensation from a RHC - If rendering services, has sufficient mental/behavioral health experience documented in the staff member's record
+- A master's degree in specialty area and provides nurse-midwifery management of women's health care, focusing particularly on pregnancy, childbirth, postpartum, or of the newborn, family planning and gynecological needs of women. - RHC has written policy that specifies what services a Certified Nurse Midwife may render to RHC beneficiaries. - Is under a Physician's general (or direct, if required by state law) medical supervision. - Provides services that a Certified Nurse Midwife is legally permitted to provide by state law. - If rendering services, is employed by or receives compensation from a RHC. - If rendering services, has sufficient mental/behavioral health experience documented in the staff member's record.